cometbft/cometbft/docs/rfc/rfc-103-incoming-txs-when-catching-up.md

 ### Mempool cache

-The mempool implements a cache of received transactions that it uses to discard already-seen transactions, thus avoiding processing duplicates.
+The mempool reactor implements a cache of received transactions that it uses to discard already-seen transactions, thus avoiding processing duplicates.

 Transactions remain in the cache until the application replies that a transaction is invalid.
 This can occur in three cases.